 "Interesting," I remarked with anxiety clearly heard in my voice.
 I eyed the pork chops and then the knife on the cutting board a few inches away from the stove.
 Briefly, I wondered if I chopped out my tongue and put it in the skillet if it would save me from this embarrassing conversation.

-"Then he the mysterious texter says to call me, as in me, Bobby, not me, the mysterious text writer, and get me out of the room so that they can leave."
+"Then he, the mysterious texter, writes to call me, as in me, Bobby, not me, the mysterious text writer, and get me out of the room so that they can leave."
 Bobby blinked at me innocently, as if waiting for me to crumple and confess I was the closet cell phone user.

 That probably would have been the easiest, wisest thing to do and yet I was not known for being wise or easy.